MarkB19988/Glossary-of-Programming-Terms/README.md

   ###### Event Driven Paradigm

   Object oriented programming is the idea/concept of using objects that can contain data in the form of fields and code in the form of methods.
-A key feature of objects is that they can aceess and edit the data fields of other objects that they are linked to.
+A key feature of objects is that they can aceess and edit the data fields of other objects that they are linked

+  ##### 3. Debugging Process